One year into the pandemic, small businesses need help more than ever.

 7. Make a 0% Interest Loan—Buy Gift Cards.

 To you, a gift card is a way to introduce a client to a neighborhood institution, or to treat your favorite couple to a night out.
 To a business, a gift card is a 0% loan they got without even having to apply, which can stabilize cash flow.
-At the beginning of the pandemic, a small group of Ann Arbor entrepreneurs and University of Michigan faculty and staff established a website, saveMIfaves.org, to help support Michigan businesses in this way.
+At the beginning of the pandemic, a small group of Ann Arbor entrepreneurs and University of Michigan faculty and staff established a website, saveMIfaves.org(link is external), to help support Michigan businesses in this way.
 You don’t have to just buy gift cards for others though -- if you know you will be spending $100 a month at your favorite restaurant, you might consider buying a gift card for yourself to use, so that the restaurant has the cash buffer a little longer.
 Time commitment: 5 minutes.

 6. Rock the Merchandise.